Your Voice in Today's Washington

 Government Relations Intern

-WSW is a boutique lobbying firm in downtown Washington, D.C.
-The firm has a wide variety of clients with domestic and international interests, primarily in the defense and health care sectors.
-Clients range from non-profits and municipalities to pharmaceutical companies, start-ups and major corporations.
-This is a great opportunity for students to understand how private entities interact with Congress and advocate for their interests to the federal government.
-Interested students should submit their résumé and a letter of interest to WSW intern coordinator Fifi Baleva at firstname.lastname@example.org.
+WSW is a boutique lobbying firm in downtown Washington, DC.
+The firm has a wide variety of clients with domestic and international interests, primarily in the defense, health care, and higher education sectors.
+This internship is great opportunity for students to understand how private entities interact with the legislative and executive branches of government to advocate for their interests.
+For more information about the firm, please visit wswdc.com.
+Interested candidates should submit their résumé and a letter of interest to WSW intern coordinator Jared Sutton at email@example.com.